2 Black Angus Beef Filet Mignon

 Next, season your steaks with freshly ground black pepper and preheat a cast iron pan til it smokes hot.
 Add oil to the hot pan and place your steak to brown the first side.
 Add the garlic clove, thyme, and butter, basting the steaks with melted butter using a spoon.
 Flip steaks to sear the other side evenly while continuing to baste.

-Once both sides are evenly browned (about 1 minute per side), remove the steaks to a rack, top with your red wine compound butter, and allow butter to melt as the steaks rest for a minute.
+Once both sides are evenly browned (about 1 minute per side), remove the steaks to a rack, top with your red wine compound butter and blue cheese, and allow butter to melt as the steaks rest for a minute.

 This method of reverse searing steaks is a bit more time consuming, but if you plan ahead, it works well for juiciness and even doneness cooking control.
 The red wine compound butter can be made in advance and kept refrigerated or frozen on hand.
 Enjoy with St. Supéry Cabernet Sauvignon!